airpoh/team_scds/README.md

 ### Setup

 1. Clone or download the CommentSense repository
+2. Create and activate the conda environment
-2. Install dependencies as shown above
+3. Install dependencies as shown above ( pip install -r requirements.txt)
-3. Prepare your comment datasets in CSV format
+4. Prepare your comment datasets in CSV format
-4. Configure the system using the provided configuration files
+5. Configure the system using the provided configuration files
+6. Run dashboard ( streamlit run streamlit_dashboard.py )